FatymaFerdous/finalproject/README.md

 ## About Me

-I'm a passionate frontend developer with a keen interest in crafting intuitive and delightful user experiences.
+I'm a passionate frontend and backend developer with a keen interest in crafting intuitive and delightful user experiences.
 With a strong foundation in languages like HTML, CSS, and JavaScript, I strive to create modern and responsive web applications.

 - Currently working on: Mern Stack Web Project
 - Learning: MERN Stack